Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 Lovable vs Bolt.new

 Bolt.new (bolt.new) is the closest direct competitor.
-Both use prompt-to-app workflows and target the same buyer: someone who wants to ship a working prototype fast.
+Both target the same person: you want to ship a working prototype fast.

 When to choose Lovable: